dvvvv1/Secure-Programming/Fuzzing Practice/Source/README.txt

 ## Instructions ##
 ## Prerequisite ##
-Linux system and make sure all files in zip are successfully extracted.
+Linux system and make sure all files in the zip are successfully extracted.
 File list shown below:

 "comp/": This folder contains the compiled code of Encoder.
 "in_argument/": This folder contains the generated input argument files.
 "in_dir/": This folder contains the generated sample PNG images.
-"results/": This folder contains the founded bugs and its related input, output and debug information.
+"results/": This folder contains the found bugs and their related input, output, and debug information.
-"PNG_data_in_dir/": This folder contains the decimal file of PNG header, data and end parts.
+"PNG_data_in_dir/": This folder contains the decimal file of the PNG header, data, and end parts.

-"Argument_Fuzzing_Script.sh": Fuzzing script is used to automatically generate argument files.
+"Argument_Fuzzing_Script.sh": The Fuzzing script is used to automatically generate argument files.
 "Argument_Fuzzing_Sample.txt": Sample input for zzuf.
-"Argument_Fuzzing.log": Fuzzing results of argument.
+"Argument_Fuzzing.log": Fuzzing results of the argument.
 "example.png": Sample input for zzuf PNG generation.
-"PNG_Fuzzing_Script.cpp": Fuzzing script for generating PNG images and feed in Encoder.
+"PNG_Fuzzing_Script.cpp": Fuzzing script for generating PNG images and feeding them into the Encoder.
 "PNG_Fuzzing.log": Fuzzing results of PNG images.
-"Fuzzing_Decimal_Image_Script.sh": This script will fuzz the decimal data part of PNG files and generate new PNG images to test Encoder.
+"Fuzzing_Decimal_Image_Script.sh": This script will fuzz the decimal data part of PNG files and generate new PNG images to test the Encoder.
-"Fuzzing_Decimal.log": Fuzzing results of decimal method.
+"Fuzzing_Decimal.log": Fuzzing results of the decimal method.
 "Makefile": It is used to compile the PNG_Fuzzing_Script.cpp.

 ## Run ##